 How long are the sessions?

 Each session is about 45 – 50 minutes long.
+The first assessment session may be longer.

 How much does a session cost?